maciejg-git/litewind-alpine-documentation/documentation/plugins.md

 ### Transition plugin

 The transition plugin adds two directives `x-alt-transition` and `x-vue-transition`.
 Both directives add another way to define transitions.
-The new definition is simply transformed to a set of native Alpine transition directives.
+The new definition is simply transformed to a set of native Alpine transition directives that are then bind to the element.

 <div
   x-data="alert"